georgrybski/adatech-bookstore-exercise/README.md

 User interactions are made mostly using menus, which are printed taking into account the number of options, represented by String arrays.

+The menus will prompt the user with 'buttons', containing a number and an option.
+To select an option, the user must insert its number.

 #### Log in menu

 The log in menu can be used to access any created account or the admin acount